kieran1234n/kieran1234n/README.md

 ## Log Analytics and Security Monitotoring

-This section highlights projects focused on interpreting log data to strengthen security postures and enhance threat detection.
-Leveraging SIEM tools I’ve worked on transforming raw log data into actionable insights, enabling proactive security monitoring, incident response and compliance tracking.
+This section focuses on projects that leverage SIEM tools to transform raw log data into actionable insights, enhancing threat detection and security posture.
+By filtering and visualizing key data points, these dashboards enable proactive monitoring, incident response, and compliance tracking.
+The goal is to highlight indicators of compromise (IOCs), making security threats easier to detect and interpret.

 **Network Traffic Log**